kumarsandeep567/LLMCognition2/README.md

 ### FastAPI
 #### 1. Objective
+- Provide a secure backend service to act as a mediator between the Streamlit application, Database service (AWS RDS), Cloud Storage Services (GCS Bucket), and OpenAI GPT-4o model, whilst implementing accurate authentication and authorization protocols, and providing responses in a streamlined JSON format

 #### 2. Tools
+- `fastapi[standard]` for building a standard FastAPI application
+- `python-multipart` for installing additional dependencies for FastAPI application
+- `mysql-connector-python` for interacting with any MySQL database, in this case, AWS Relational Database Service (RDS)
+- `PyJWT` for authenticating and authorizing users with JSON Web Tokens (JWT)
+- `google-auth` and `google-cloud-storage` for interacting with unstructured objects (like PDF documents) on the Google Cloud Storage
+- `openai` for prompting OpenAI's GPT-4o model
+- `tiktoken` for disintegrating prompts into tokens of known sizes

 #### 3. Output

-Objective: Implement secure backend services and business logic.
-Features:
-User registration and login with JWT authentication.
-Protected API endpoints (except for registration and login).
-Integration with SQL database for user management.
-Implementation of business logic and services to be invoked by Streamlit.

-- Objective: The FastAPI application serves as an abstraction layer that hides all application processing, API calls to OpenAI, fetching data from MySQL database, downloading files from Google Cloud Storage Bucket.
-- Tools: MySQL database connector for interfacing with MySQL database, Google Cloud connector for downloading files from Google Cloud, OpenAI package for interacting with GPT (for text based content) and Whisper (for audio based content), tiktoken library for counting the number of tokens, PyPDF2 library for extracting content from PDF files, Base64 library for encoding images to text, openpyxl library for parsing MS Excel spreadsheets, docx library for parsing MS Word documents, dotenv library for setting environment variables, and json library for parsing json content.
+FastAPI provides a number of endpoints for interacting with the service:
+- `GET` - `/health` - To check if the FastAPI application is setup and running
+- `GET` - `/database` - To check if FastAPI can communicate with the database
+- `POST` - `/register` - To sign up new users to the service
+- `POST` - `/login` - To sign in existing users
+- `GET` - `/listprompts` - *Protected* - To fetch 'x' number of prompts of type 'type' from the database
+- `GET` - `/loadprompt/{task_id}` - *Protected* - To load all information from the database regarding the given prompt
+- `GET` - `/getannotation/{task_id}` - *Protected* - To load the annotation from the database regarding the given prompt
+- `POST` - `/querygpt` - *Protected* - To forward the question to OpenAI GPT4 and evaluate based on GAIA Benchmark
+- `GET` - `/feedback` - *Protected* - To save the user's feedback for GPT's response for the task_id
+- `POST` - `/markcorrect` - *Protected* - To mark the GPT's response as correct in case minor formatting issues occur

-- Output: FastAPI ensures the response is always in a JSON format with HTTP status, message (response content), type (data type of response content), and additional fields (if needed)
+FastAPI ensures that every response is returned in a consistent JSON format with HTTP status, type (data type of the response content) message (response content), and additional fields if needed